Haoming9810/CSS143B-2020Fall/homework/homework_2/problem_2.md

 For 5pt out of this 35pt, at the beginning of the code, describe your algorithm in up to 5 sentences in comments.
 Zero point if it's missing or exceeds 5 senteces.

+### Testing (5pt)
+Only 1 test case is provided as an example.
+Please add at least another 5 cases.